Jekwwer/dotfiles/README.md

 - **Streamline productivity** with aliases and functions for common tasks.
 - **Enhance safety** by reducing accidental errors with safer defaults.
 - **Customize the shell environment** with prompts, colors, and history management.
-- **Add convenience** through auto-correction, recursive globbing, and Git branch display.
+- **Add convenience** through auto-correction, recursive globbing, Git branch display, and dynamic terminal updates.

 To use this `.bashrc`:
 1. Copy it to your home directory: